-Use 3" or 4" Black ABS 1/4" thick round pipe which will usually accommodate 2 rods each.
+Use 3" or 4" Black ABS 1/4" thick round pipe which the 3" will usually accommodate 2 rods where the 4" will hold 3 rods each.
 Place the rods together tip to butt and use thin bubble plastic around the first 18" of each tip and eyes.
 Then use foam 1" pipe wrap insulation and place it around the 2 rods at 20" to 24" intervals, bottom, top, and 2 places in between to cushion the rods from shock or movement within the tube, then side the package into the tube after putting a foam plug in bottom and another after the rods go in.
 You want it to give a fit with about 1/4" of clearance on the sides.

 You might check with the airline before you